KEY TAKEAWAYS

 What is the difference between Bars and Bells?

 The difference between bars and bells lies in the decision around 1902 to make slot machines illegal.
-The Liberty bells in the early Charles Fey-designed machines would literally ring a bell when three of them lined up on the pay line.
+The Liberty bells in the early Charles Fey-designed machines would ring a bell when three of them lined up on the pay line.
 They were designed with other elements like horseshoes and casino paraphernalia like diamonds, spades, hearts, and clubs.
 These original five-cent machines sell for hundreds of thousands of dollars at auction.

 After slot prohibition, this appeal to gambling symbols had to be toned down so as not to bring too much attention, so later machines had the bar symbol, along with fruit symbols like cherries, lemons, and melons.